TargetWoman - Portal for Women

 • The next step would involve a detailed discussion; questions related to halitosis the duration, or when the patient experiences bad breath will be asked.

-• Certain tests to narrow down the exact cause of bad breath like blood tests to screen for diabetes or kidney failure, endoscopy, x-ray of the abdomen and x-ray of the chest.
+• Certain tests to narrow down the exact cause of bad breath like blood tests to screen for diabetes or kidney failure, Endoscopy, x-ray of the abdomen and x-ray of the chest.

 • Antibiotics may be prescribed for some conditions.